 Read on to find out how to set up your Project plan so you can instantly turn it into a PowerPoint Swimlane or Roadmap.

 For a standard Gantt chart import, Office Timeline needs to pull from Project only your basic task and milestone data (e.g. Name, Duration, Start and Finish).
-To import your plan as a Swimlane, you'll need to add an extra "Swimlane" column in MS Project (a simple text column without any special settings).
+To import your plan as a Swimlane, you'll need to add an extra "Swimlane" column in MS Project (simply insert a text column without any special settings and type "Swimlane" directly in the Header name).

 IMPORTANT: Please make sure to label this column as "Swimlane" so the add-in can map it properly when importing your data.